-- 6. Assign sample names to wells. - 7.
-In the lower left portion of the screen, under Assays, use the 'Add from Library' option to select the Assay created in Step 2.d or one previously created.
-Choose the Add to Plate button, and close the window. - 8.
-Under File Name Conventions, use the 'Add from Library' option to select the File Name Convention created in Step 2.e or one previously created.
-Choose the Add to Plate button, and close the window. - 9.
-Under Results Groups, use the 'Add from Library' option to select the Results Group created in Step 2.f or one previously created.
-Choose the Add to Plate button, and close the window. - 10.
-Highlight the sample wells, and then select the boxes in the Assays, File Name Conventions and Results Groups. - 11.
-Select Link Plate for Run. - 12.
-The 'Load Plate' window will appear.
-Select Yes. - 13.
-In the 'Run Information' window (Figure 10), assign a Run Name.
-Select Start Run (not shown).
-Note: Each injection will take approximately 40 minutes.
+- 7. In the lower left portion of the screen, under "Assays", use the Add from Library option to select the Assay created in Step 2.d or one previously created.
+Click on the Add to Plate button, and close the window. - 8.
+Under "File Name Convention", use the Add from Library option to select the File Name Convention created in Step 2.e or one previously created.
+Click on the Add to Plate button, and close the window. - 9.
+Under "Results Groups", use the Add from Library option to select the Results Group created in Step 2.f or one previously created.
+Click on the Add to Plate button, and close the window. - 10.
+Highlight the sample wells, then select the boxes in the Assays, File Name Conventions and Results Groups. - 11.
+Select "Link Plate for Run". - 12.
+The Load Plate window will appear.
+Select "Yes". - 13.
+In the Run Information window (Figure 11), assign a Run Name.
+Select "Start Run" (not shown).

-Figure 10.
+Figure 11.
 Assigning a run name.

 5.B.
-Detection of Amplified Fragments Using the ABI PRISM® 3100 or 3100-Avant Genetic Analyzer with Data Collection Software, Version 2.0, or the Applied Biosystems® 3130 or 3130xl Genetic Analyzer with Data Collection Software, Version 3.0 or 4.0
+Detection of Amplified Fragments Using the ABI PRISM® 3100 or 3100-Avant Genetic Analyzer with Data Collection Software, Version 2.0, or the Applied Biosystems 3130 or 3130xl Genetic Analyzer with Data Collection Software, Version 3.0 or 4.0

-- 95°C dry heating block, water bath or thermal cycler - crushed ice, ice-water bath or freezer plate block - centrifuge compatible with 96-well plates - aerosol-resistant pipette tips - plate retainer and base set (standard) - 3100 or 3130 capillary array, 36cm - POP-4® polymer for the Applied Biosystems® 3100/3130-Avant or 3130/3130xl Genetic Analyzer - 10X genetic analyzer buffer with EDTA - MicroAmp® optical 96-well plate (or equivalent) and septa (Applied Biosystems) - Hi-Di[TM] formamide (Applied Biosystems Cat.# 4311320)
+- 95°C dry heating block, water bath or thermal cycler

+- crushed ice or ice-water bath

+- centrifuge compatible with 96-well plates

+- aerosol-resistant pipette tips

+- 3100 or 3130 capillary array, 36cm

+- performance optimized polymer 4 (POP-4® polymer) for the Applied Biosystems 3100 or 3130

+- 10X genetic analyzer buffer with EDTA

+- MicroAmp® optical 96-well plate and septa

+- Hi-Di[TM] formamide (Applied Biosystems Cat.# 4311320)